networktocode/bsn-ansible/README.md

 This is a collection of Ansible modules for Big Switch products.
-There are two modules so far: one to gather *facts* for Big Cloud Fabric one another to gather *facts* for Big Monitoring Fabric.
+There are two modules so far: one to gather *facts* for Big Cloud Fabric and another to gather *facts* for Big Monitoring Fabric.

 > Due to API issues for BMF, there are few facts not being gathered.